 t(m3) = 6/5

 Then you get something called Third-comma meantone.
-There are many meantone options.
+There are many meantone options like that.
 We'll talk about them in the chapter on temperament tuning system.

-Generally in a meantone tuning system, the perfect fifths are flattened a little bit so that the major thirds are tuned closer to their 5-limit just intonation values.
-The name actually comes from the fact that the "whole tone", the major second, is tuned somewhere between the 3-limit and the 5-limit values.
+Generally in a meantone tuning system, the perfect fifths are flattened a little bit so that the major thirds are tuned closer to their 5-limit just intonation values - if not exact like in 1/4-comma meantone.
+The name "meantone" actually comes from the fact that the "tone" or "whole tone", i.e. the major second, is tuned somewhere between the 3-limit and the 5-limit values.
 The "comma" refers to an interval historically called the "syntonic comma", which today is more properly called an acute unison, Ac1.
 In 5-limit just intonation, Ac1 is tuned to 81/80.
 If you're of the position that we can scale intervals, instead of just adding and subtracting them, then there's an argument that one quarter of the interval Ac1 is like the fourth root of the frequency ratio, and it just so happens that the P5 in quarter comma meantone is flattened by this fourth of a comma, i.e. you divide (3/2) by ( 81/ 80 )^(1⁄4).
-When you simply that expression, you see that in quarter comma meantone, the tuned value of P5 is
+When you simplify that expression, you see that in quarter comma meantone, the tuned value of P5 is

 t(P5) = 5^(1/4) ~ 1.49535